AnaOttavi/insiders_clustering/README.md

 # 1. Business Problem.
 Find significant customers for the business who make high purchases of their favourite products.
 The organization wants to roll out a loyalty program, called Insiders, to the high-value customers after identification of segments.

+**Dataset Description**
+Attribute     Description
+InvoiceNo     Invoice number (A 6-digit integral number uniquely assigned to each transaction) StockCode     Product (item) code
+Description   Product (item) name
+Quantity      The quantities of each product (item) per transaction InvoiceDate   The day when each transaction was generated UnitPrice     Unit price (Product price per unit) CustomerID    Customer number (Unique ID assigned to each customer) Country       Country name (The name of the country where each customer resides)

 # 2. Business Assumptions.
 # 3. Solution Strategy
 My strategy to solve this challenge was: